The Diocese of Novaliches is a Church for the new millenium.

 More importantly, it is also commonly one of the first to respond to the disaster relief and recovery needs in Metro Manila and other parts of the Country such as during Typhoons Ondoy and Yolanda.

-The Diocese, to meet the expansion of its services and “clientele”, has expanded its facilities that now include a retreat house in Tagaytay, a central building for Diocesan Offices, and a soon-to-be-completed retirement house for priests.
+The Diocese, to meet the expansion of its services and “clientele”, has expanded its facilities that now include a retreat house in Tagaytay, a central building for Diocesan Offices called as Obispado de Novaliches, a retirement house for priests known as the RCBN Tahanang Pari, and a rehabilitation center for drug dependent street children aka Rugby Boys and Girls known as Bahay Pangarap.
 This is not to mention a Diocesan Shrine for the Youth in the works that will serve as a central area for seminars and other diocesan-wide activities.

 *As per 2015 National Statistics Office Census of Population, with 1.7M for Quezon City Districts 2, 3, 5, & 6 and 0.9M for Caloocan City District 1